Ke619/SLS-TG/README.md

 <div align="center">

-  A GUI wrapper for *SLSsteam Ticket Grabber Tool* — built for Linux and ported to Windows.
+  A GUI wrapper for *SLSsteam Ticket Grabber Tool* — built for Linux and ported to Windows (v1.1)

 </div>